weiyanminoo/tp/docs/DeveloperGuide.md

 **Effort Involved:**

 Overall, this project required roughly 2 times the effort of AB3, primarily because of the additional complexity, ensuring coherence and just the sheer amount of content we had to implement
+Appendix: Effort
+This section gives an overview of the challenges we faced as a team and the effort we put in to remedy it.

+**Enhanced Wedding Management System ★★★**

+EasyWeds required a complete redesign of the underlying data model to support multiple wedding events with various associated data points.

+Created new data models for Wedding, WeddingTask, and associated classes Implemented a unique ID system for weddings to ensure consistent referencing Developed validation logic for wedding dates to ensure they are valid and in the future Designed and implemented a tagging system to associate contacts with specific weddings Added specialized commands for wedding management (addWedding, editWedding, deleteWedding) The team spent considerable time debating different approaches to the wedding model design, especially around how weddings and contacts should be associated.
+After exploring multiple options, we settled on a tag-based system that maintains the integrity of both data types while allowing for flexible relationships.

+**Task Management System ★★**

+Wedding planners needed a way to track tasks for each wedding, requiring a new subsystem for task management.

+Designed a task model that supports descriptions and completion status Integrated tasks directly into the wedding model for natural organization Created specialized commands for task operations (addTask, listTask, mark, unmark, deleteTask) Implemented validation to ensure tasks are associated with valid weddings This required careful consideration of how to display tasks effectively in the UI, as they needed to be visible when viewing wedding details but not overwhelm the main interface.

+**Enhanced Contact Management ★★★**

+The original AddressBook system needed significant enhancements to support wedding-specific contact attributes.

+Extended the Person model to include role information essential for wedding planning Implemented a robust tagging system to associate contacts with multiple weddings Created specialized filtering mechanisms to view contacts by wedding or role Improved the contact display to show relevant wedding associations This required significant modifications to the existing person model while maintaining backward compatibility with the original AddressBook features.

+**UI Enhancements ★★**

+The UI needed to be redesigned to support the dual focus on weddings and contacts.

+Created a split-panel design to show both weddings and contacts simultaneously Implemented a detailed view for wedding tasks and related information Added visual indicators for tagged relationships between contacts and weddings Designed a comprehensive output display for command results We went through multiple iterations of the UI design, testing with potential users to ensure the interface was intuitive for wedding planners.

+**Storage Component Expansion ★★**

+The storage system needed significant changes to accommodate the new data models.

+Extended the JSON storage format to include wedding and task data Implemented bidirectional references for weddings and contacts Ensured data integrity during save/load operations Added validation to handle potential data corruption scenarios This required careful planning to ensure that data relationships were preserved correctly when saving and loading the application state.

+**Comprehensive Testing ★★★**

+With the significant changes to the original AddressBook, thorough testing was essential.

+Created extensive integration tests for wedding-contact relationships Developed unit tests for all new commands and features Conducted manual testing sessions for complex workflows Implemented edge case testing for data validation
+The team devoted substantial time to testing, particularly for the complex interactions between weddings, contacts, and tasks, to ensure reliable operation for users.

 **Accomplishments:**

 Despite the challenges, our team successfully: